boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-core.md

        pattern: "{controller=BoldBIEmbed}/{action=Get}/{id?}");
      ```

- 11. Create another folder in the desired location and open it in the **Visual Studio Code.**
+ 11. To create another folder in the desired location and open it in **Visual Studio Code.**

- 12. To create a new Vue.js project, we need to run this command in the terminal and select the second option.
+ 12. To create a new Vue.js project, we need to execute this command in the terminal and choose the second option.

      ```js
           vue create vue
      ```
      ![Defualt preset](/static/assets/javascript/sample/images/vuejs-core-preset.png)

- 13. Open the `App.vue` and replace the following code.
+ 13. Please open the `App.vue` file and replace the existing code with the following.

      ```js
      <template>